Chapter One Hundred One

 Nikko, “Raise rates.”

 Francois smiles, “We did last year, didn’t matter, no drop off in demand.
 We’ll talk it over at the end of this season, maybe another bump.
 But we make good money on the rooms, and more on guided trips.
-Most guests want a guide, good money in that.
+Most guests want a guide, we don't charge for a guide, but guests generally off a gratuity.
 Then we get half the year off.”